renesas-rz/meta-rz-edge-ai-demo/README.md

 ### Audio Command Mode
 * Click "Talk" to run inference on the currently selected audio source.
 * Click "Input->Load Audio File" to load a .wav file to run inference on.
+* Click "Input->Use Microphone" to load the attached USB microphone.

 Expected results:
 * Listens to audio based direction commands (Left, Right, Up, Down) to move an arrow across a grid on screen.